RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 | ![yukong](https://media.discordapp.net/attachments/1106792336668753971/1184880519922585640/1207.png?ex=658d94f9&is=657b1ff9&hm=9511675368852310b55a9c8c276652e5d125c61408020a9ed1926acefa5bd10b&=&format=webp&quality=lossless&width=240&height=327) | **Yukong** is also a free-to-obtain character, making her another popular Harmony choice for players.
 However, without E6, Yukong's buff window is very small.
 Ruan Mei's buff window is much longer, making her a very comfortable choice for players.
 Yukong also buffs ATK% and CRIT while Ruan Mei buffs DMG%, so it is possible to run them together.

 ## Frequently Asked Questions
-If you didn't read through this guide thoroughly, you probably don't know the answers to these commonly asked questions.
-Don't worry, though.
+If you didn't read through this guide thoroughly, you probably don't know the answers to these commonly asked questions, but don't worry.
 If you just skipped to the end to find the answers to these questions, we've got you covered.

 ### E1 or Signature Light Cone?
 Ruan Mei's **E1** is highly recommended over her light cone.
 There are a couple great alternatives to Ruan Mei's signature light cone, and at high superimpositions, they may even outperform Ruan Mei's light cone.
 This is because Ruan Mei's light cone does not provide enough energy to ensure a 3T ult, and the Break Effect it gives at S1 is comparable to the amount of Break Effect S5 Memories of the Past gives.

 Conversely, Ruan Mei's E1 is incredibly valuable.
-It is her best eidolon; it ignores 20% DEF during Ruan Mei's ultimate.
+As her best eidolon, it ignores 20% DEF during Ruan Mei's ultimate.
 This is basically like having 4PC Genius of Brilliant Stars, which is a popular relic set for even non-Quantum DPS characters.
 That's how good DEF shred is.

 ### ERR or BE rope?
 It is recommended to run an **ERR rope** over a BE rope.
 Ruan Mei's ultimate is very valuable and provides All-Type RES PEN, a very helpful buff.
 Energy Regeneration is also not easily obtained, as it cannot be gained via relic substats.
 The only relic with an Energy Regeneration main stat is the link rope, so that is the only Energy Regeneration you can possibly obtain via relics.